Set File Encoding Dialog

 Invalid Code Page dialog

 Windows can not protect you from using the wrong code page when converting from ANSI (narrow) to Unicode (wide).
-However going from Unicode (wide) to ANSI (narrow) Windows will flag an error if the chars cannot be converted under the selected Code Page.
-In this case FAR will display the Invalid Code Page dialog and allow you to select a more appropriate ANSI Code Page.
+However going from Unicode (wide) to ANSI (narrow) Windows will flag an error if a character cannot be converted under the selected Code Page.
+In this case FAR will display the Invalid Code Page dialog, showing you which characters could not be converted and allows you to select a better ANSI Code Page.

 Range